eDyablo/study-docker-way/course introduction/README.md

 Another important milestone in the containers history is the appearance in 2006 of the [cgroups] mechanism that formerly known as *Process Containers*.
 The [cgroups] limits, accounts for, and isolates resources usage of a processes collection.

-Together with [Linux namespaces] [cgroups] gave birth to Linux Cotainers method know as [LXC].
+Together with [Linux namespaces] the [cgroups] gave birth to Linux Cotainers method know as [LXC].
 This operating-system level virtualization method allows to run multiple isolated Linux systems on a host using a single Linux kernel without the need for starting any virtual machines, providing complete isolation of an application's view of the operating system.

 This is exactly what containers are in nowadays.